solana-foundation/developer-content/content/guides/getstarted/setup-local-development.md

 ## 6. Create a file system wallet

-To deploy a program with Solana CLI, you will need a Solana wallet with SOL tokens to pay for the cost of transactions.
+To deploy a program with Solana CLI, you will need a Solana wallet with SOL tokens to pay for the cost of transactions and data storage on the blockchain.

-Let's create a simple file system wallet for testing:
+Let's create a simple file system wallet to use during local development:

 ```bash
 solana-keygen new